Find a conservator

 Apply for Membership

-Applications for membership are accepted at any time of the year, and should be sent to the Accreditation Director (email: accreditation@capc-acrp.ca).
+Membership applications are accepted at any time and should be sent to the Accreditation Director (email: accreditation@capc-acrp.ca).
 All applications are kept strictly confidential.
-Applications can be submitted electronically by way of a DVD or a file-sharing site such as Dropbox.
+Applications can be submitted electronically using a file-sharing site such as Google Drive or Dropbox, or a USB storage device.

-2. Supporting documents.
+- Supporting documents.
 It is the responsibility of the applicant to provide supporting documents for all the information contained within the Application Form.
-The Membership Committee shall verify that the application contains all the information required.
-The Board of Examiners shall decide on the adequacy of the documentation.
-With regard to training, this should include letters of confirmation of work experience from, for example, institutions, employers, clients, or other individuals in the field of conservation.
+The Accreditation Committee shall verify that the application contains all the information required.
+The Board of Examiners will then decide on the adequacy of the documentation and, as needed, request additional documents such as confirmation letters of internships, work placements and projects completed.

 Contents of Portfolio

-As a guide, applicants for CAPC accreditation could include the following types of conservation documentation listed below in the portfolio.
-These recommendations provide only general suggestions.
+Applicants for CAPC accreditation can include examples of conservation documentation listed below in the portfolio.
 Any information that is considered sensitive and/or confidential can be redacted or omitted.

 Portfolios may include: